berlynhubler/datasciencecoursera/README.md

 A column with the activity type is also added based on the activity codes.

 Finally, a new tidy data set is created with the average for each variable for each subject and activity.

+This tidy data set is saved as .txt file and contains the columns as listed in the code book.
+It has 180 rows (one row for each subject and activity) and 9 columns (subject, activity, activity.label, and 6 variables as described in code book).